Milkfish Industry Profile

 Problems in the Industry

 The main issue faced by the milkfish industry is the lack of hatchery tanks and low supply of high-quality fingerlings and feeds.
-Farmers’ lack of access to infrastructure and technologies (from hatchery to processing), poor market linkages, and high capital requirement are also observed to be the factors that limit the growth of the milkfish industry.
+Farmers’ lack of access to infrastructure and technologies (from hatchery to processing), poor market linkages, and high capital requirements are also observed to be the factors that limit the growth of the milkfish industry.

 In comparison to the world’s leading milkfish producer, hatcheries in Indonesia have a higher survival rate (30% to 80%) compared to the Philippines (50%).
 They also have cheaper breeder’s fry (0.30 PhP/pc in the Philippines vs 0.13 PhP/pc in Indonesia) and feed.
 This explains why the majority of production costs in the Philippines are attributed to feeds and stocking material, making the country highly dependent on imported fry from Indonesia.